2000 Minnesota Democratic presidential caucuses: Procedure

 Minnesota state law specifies that precinct caucuses will take place at 7 p.m. on the first Tuesday in March, that is March 7, which lined Minnesota up to have a nominating contest on Super Tuesday, along with 16 other states and one territory.
 However, because courts have ruled that the conduct of a political party's affairs is up to the party alone, not the Legislature, the Democratic Farmer-Labor Party announced it will be holding a binding presidential primary in conjunction with the party's precinct meetings on Saturday and Sunday, March 11 and 12.

 Minnesota was one of three states that held primaries on March 11, 2000, the weekend after Super Tuesday.

 Voting took place from 7:00 a.m. until 8:00 p.m.
 Under state party rules, candidates had to meet a threshold of 15 percent at the congressional district or statewide level in order to be considered viable.
 The 48 pledged delegates to the 2020 Democratic National Convention were allocated proportionally on the basis of the results of the primary.
 Of the 48 pledged delegates, between 5 and 7 were allocated to each of the state's 8 congressional districts and another 10 were allocated to party leaders and elected officials (PLEO delegates), in addition to 16 at-large delegates.

-The delegation also included 16 unpledged PLEO delegates: 7 members of the Democratic National Committee, 7 members of Congress (Senator Paul Wellstone, and 5 representatives, David Minge, Bruce Vento, Martin Olav Sabo, Bill Luther, Collin Peterson, and Jim Oberstar), the governor Tim Walz, 1 distinguished party leader, that being former vice president Walter Mondale, and 2 add-ons.
+The delegation also included 17 unpledged PLEO delegates: 7 members of the Democratic National Committee, 7 members of Congress (Senator Paul Wellstone, and 6 representatives, David Minge, Bruce Vento, Martin Olav Sabo, Bill Luther, Collin Peterson, and Jim Oberstar), 1 distinguished party leader, that being former vice president Walter Mondale, and 2 add-ons.